42Lines/wicket-source/readme.md

 See the [Wiki page](https://github.com/42Lines/wicket-source/wiki) for deeper details.

 1. Install the wicket-source jar into your project using maven or your preferred build tool.
-Add an `AttributeModifyingInstantiationListener` in your `WicketApplication` class as a component instantiation listener.
-Add an `AttributeModifyingComponentVisitor` in your `WicketApplication` class as a post-onBeforeRender listener.

-Note that the syntax is slightly different depending on your wicket version.

-     addComponentInstantiationListener(new AttributeModifyingInstantiationListener()); // wicket 1.4
-     addPostComponentOnBeforeRenderListener(new AttributeModifyingComponentVisitor()); // wicket 1.4
-     // or
-     getComponentInstantiationListeners().add(new AttributeModifyingInstantiationListener()); // wicket 1.5
-     getComponentPostOnBeforeRenderListeners().add(new AttributeModifyingComponentVisitor()); // wicket 1.5
+Add it to your WicketApplication `init()`.
+     WicketSource.configure(this);

 2. Get Firebug first if you don't have it; then install the Firefox extension by clicking on the .xpi file.